Skip to content

 • Image cards: anatomical diagrams, curves, physiological graphs

-Structured study notes for all 166 topics in the ACEM Primary curriculum.
-Written to a consistent seven-section format and aligned to the published ACEM Primary curriculum, Australian guidelines and primary literature.
-They surface automatically alongside viva debriefs and MCQ explanations, so you read the note directly from the result.
+404 sourced study notes across the ACEM Primary curriculum, one for every covered learning objective.
+Consistent seven-section format, referenced to the published ACEM Primary curriculum, Australian guidelines, and primary literature.
+Notes surface automatically alongside viva debriefs and MCQ explanations, so you read straight from the result.

 • Consistent 7-section structure: scannable, not a wall of text